mullerdavid/ctf_writeups/cyberquest24/Finals_Misc_Memegen/WRITEUP.md

 # tags like n7.0 and n7.0.1 are visible for version
 ```

 And searching in it.
-Looking for the closest changelogs backwards from 7.0.1, then the smallest differenvce without the tests and Dockerfile.build (not present in foreign, used to build it).
+Looking for the closest changelogs backwards from 7.0.1, then the smallest difference without the tests and Dockerfile.build (not present in foreign, used to build it).

 ```bash
 for REV in $(git rev-list --max-count=256 n7.0.1); do echo $REV $(git diff --shortstat $REV master Changelog); done